developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/resultinfo/index.md

 Introduced in DataWedge 6.5.

 **Intent result codes deliver status information about DataWedge API commands** to help developers determine the flow of data and the function of their business logic.
-Result codes are implemented with some of the APIs introduced with DataWedge 6.5 and have been added to many APIs that existed previously.
+Result codes are implemented with some of the APIs Introduced in DataWedge 6.5 and have been added to many APIs that existed previously.

 Result codes are accessed using the `RESULT_INFO` intent mechanism, which returns error codes if the app includes the intent extras `RECEIVE_RESULT` and `COMMAND_IDENTIFIER` as shown in the prototype below.
 See the [Example section](#example) below for code showing how to register the app to receive result codes.